imfl/beautiful-jekyll/data-mining/index.md

 This project was supervised by [Prof. Raymond Wong](https://www.cse.ust.hk/~raywong/), one of the best teachers that I has ever met in my life.
 I would like to take this opportunity to again express my gratitude.

-I am responsible for any errors and shortcomings in the algorithms and the code.
+I am responsible for the algorithms and the code.

 - For the C++ code for this project, click [here](https://github.com/imfl/data-mining) (GitHub).